BioWare: 2000s: EA acquisition, Mass Effect & Dragon Age

 At this point, BioWare decided to return to the action genre.
 The company's initial thought was to develop a sequel to Shattered Steel, but eventually a sequel to MDK from Shiny Entertainment was chosen for development.
 MDK2 was released on PC, Dreamcast, and eventually PlayStation 2, offering BioWare their first taste of developing games for consoles.
 MDK2 drew the same level of praise as its predecessor but, despite the success, BioWare returned to the Baldur's Gate series for their next project.

 Baldur's Gate II: Shadows of Amn was released in 2000, two years after the release of Baldur's Gate.
 Baldur's Gate II sold two million copies, matching the sales of the first game in the series.
 However, the success of both Baldur's Gate II and MDK2 was not enough to stabilize Interplay financially.
+On November 29, 2001, BioWare announced that it had ended its partnership with Interplay, citing unpaid royalties and Titus sublicensing distribution to third-parties for the reason.
 Subsequently, BioWare began to work with Infogrames, which was later renamed to Atari.
 Neverwinter Nights was originally to be published by Interplay, but the company lost the licence of the game to Atari and part of their Dungeons & Dragons licence to BioWare.
+BioWare eventually reconsidered with Interplay.
 After selling their D&D licence to Atari, BioWare developed Star Wars: Knights of the Old Republic and Jade Empire.
-It had publishing relationships with Interplay Entertainment, Infogrames, under its new name Atari, LucasArts, and Microsoft.
+It had publishing relationships with Interplay Entertainment, Infogrames (since rebranded as Atari), LucasArts, and Microsoft.